sjholton/Kulkarni-Group-Handbook/Introduction.md

 #### Welcome To the Group!

 Welcome to the Kulkarni Group!
 We look forward to working with you.
+For any questions, you can email Professor Kulkarni (arkulkarni@ucdavis.edu) or reach out to people in the [Contact List]().

 #### How To Use This Guide